Last updated 15 Oct 2024

 Periodically re-check

 This method should be used to periodically check timing accuracy to make sure any change to the overall telescope system that may affect timing (e.g. hardware or operating system upgrades) is detected and can then be taken into account.
+Below is a summary of results obtained over several years at Great Shefford using this method:

 Non-timing errors